streaming-analytics/Styx/README.md

 # Styx
-Streaming Analytics with Apache Flink
+A Streaming Analytics platform, built with Apache Flink and Kafka This framework support multiple use cases, such as...